Expertise

 Biography

-Kristin Gjesdal has held a Professorial Fellowship in philosophy at the University of Oslo (2014-2018), as well as fellowships from the Fulbright Foundation (at the University of Chicago) and the Alexander von Humboldt Foundation (at the Humboldt-Universität zu Berlin).
+In 2023, Kristin Gjesdal has been awarded the Distinguished Anderson Fellowship in the Department of Philosophy, the University of Sydney.
+She has also been awarded a Professorial Fellowship in philosophy at the University of Oslo (2014-2018) and fellowships from the Fulbright Foundation (at the University of Chicago) and the Alexander von Humboldt Foundation (at the Humboldt-Universität zu Berlin).
 She has been a visiting scholar in the Philosophy Departments at Columbia University and the Goethe-Universität, Frankfurt.
-She is an area editor of Nineteenth-Century Philosophy for the Stanford Encyclopedia of Philosophy, and on the editorial boards of European Journal of Philosophy, Journal of Transcendental Philosophy, Kritik & Klasse (Denmark), and the book series Cultura della Modernità (Edizioni ETS, Pisa).
-She is a member of The Norwegian Academy of Science and Letters.
-Kristin Gjesdal has been awarded The Eleanor Hofkin Award for Excellence in Teaching from The College of Liberal Arts at Temple, Alumni Board.
+Recognizing her excellence in teaching, Kristin Gjesdal has also been awarded The Eleanor Hofkin Award from The College of Liberal Arts at Temple.
+She is an elected member of The Norwegian Academy of Science and Letters.

 Website | Curriculum Vitae